The Zettelkasten

 As long as the principles of Zettelkasten are well understood, they can be implemented with a wide range of tools, both analogue and digital.
 But because changing tools midway is always a hassle, it is worth giving the right tool a bit of thought.

-My program of choice used to be ZKN3 by Daniel Lüdecke, which is free and developed explicitly to emulate the Zettelkasten, but it lacks the flexibility of newer apps.
+The first program I used was ZKN3 by Daniel Lüdecke, which is free and developed explicitly to emulate the Zettelkasten, but it lacks the flexibility of newer apps.
 Alternatives of stand-alone Zettelkasten programs include Zettlr and The Archive.

 For academics, a separate reference manager is a must; for everyone else, it is something I highly recommend.
 Zotero has some neat features to make your life much easier.
 As an open-source project, it is constantly being improved.
 Alternatives include Endnote, Mendeley, and Citavi.